 - Have a clear idea of what decisions your business partner is going to make before you build a dashboard.
 Understand what actions need to be taken and how the data can help make decisions effectively.
 Before you begin writing SQL, get your stakeholders to use a whiteboard to lay out their vision.
 It will help them and it will help you.

 - Get everyone involved, invested and excited.
-Early buy-in, a sense of contribution, and continual updates will all helps your business partners feel some connection to the process—and ultimately will guarantee success down the road.
+Early buy-in, a sense of contribution, and continual updates will all help your business partners feel connection to the process — and ultimately will guarantee success down the road.